This is Words and Buttons Online — a collection of interactive #tutorials, #demos, and #quizzes about #mathematics, #algorithms, and #programming.

 #algorithms #demos #mathematics

-I also wrote a book.
-It's called Geometry for Programmers and it is exactly what is says in the title.
+Here's the only ad you'll ever see on this site.
+I wrote a book.
+It's called Geometry for Programmers and it is exactly what it says in the title.
 It's about splines, voxels, transformations, all in the context of efficient programming.

 Here's why: why.html. |